flaviotordini/http/README.md

 - Easier POST requests
 - Read timeouts (don't let your requests get stuck forever). (now supported by Qt >= 5.15)
 - Redirection support (now supported by Qt >= 5.6)
+- Disk-based cache implementation similar to Qt's but not strictly a HTTP cache, i.e. it ignores HTTP headers.
+This is good if want to cache successful requests irrespective of what the origin server says you should do.
+The cache also fallbacks to stale content when the server returns an error.

 ## Design